syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 {% endtabs %}

 Also, you can explode pie segment using Touch by enabling [`ExplodeOnTouch`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.AccumulationSeries~ExplodeOnTouch.html) to true.
-By default, this propery value is false.
+By default, this property value is false.

 ![](charttypes_images/charttypes_img24.png)